 Sell FSBO without an MLS listing

 Technically, you don’t need an MLS listing to sell your house.
 You can simply advertise it for sale on a few websites.
-Some of these sites are exclusively for real estate listings, while others have a variety of items for sale.
+Some of these sites are exclusively for real estate listings, while others have various items for sale.

 Free FSBO listing websites include: